usnistgov/800-63-3/sp800-63c/sec8_security.md

     authenticated protected session, and may therefore be considered equivalent.
 The general requirement for protecting against both assertion disclosure and assertion
-    manufacture/modification may therefore be described as a mutually authenticated protected session or equivalent between the IdP and the RP.
+    manufacture or modification may therefore be described as a mutually authenticated protected session or equivalent between the IdP and the RP.

 -   *Assertion repudiation by the IdP* – To mitigate this threat,